Torn Rotator Cuff Exercises

 For this 1st step many physical therapists will use heat, manual manipulation, deep tissue massage, clinical ultrasound devices or a warm bath to warm up your rotator cuff and the entire shoulder joint.
 The goal during this first step is to increase healthy blood flow circulation and relax your soft tissue.
 Warming up your shoulder will increase the elastic nature of your tendons, ligaments, and muscles, making it much easier to stretch, and when needed, hold the stretch.
 This will also extend the amount that you will be able to stretch your rotator cuff.

 Use a Shoulder TShellz Wrap for 15 to 20 minutes at least half an hour before your rotator cuff exercises.
-A TShellz Wrap will promote Deep Tissue Regeneration Therapy (Deep Tissue Therapy) - a therapy that will increase the blood flow to your rotator cuff tear while warming up and relaxing your injured tissue.
-Deep Tissue Therapy will make your muscle, tendon and ligament fibers more elastic and pliable, allowing for more ease of movement when you're stretching.
+A TShellz Wrap will promote Soft Tissue Repair Therapy (Soft Tissue Therapy) - a therapy that will increase the blood flow to your rotator cuff tear while warming up and relaxing your injured tissue.
+Soft Tissue Therapy will make your muscle, tendon and ligament fibers more elastic and pliable, allowing for more ease of movement when you're stretching.

-Continued treatment with Deep Tissue Therapy will also deliver much-needed oxygen, nutrients, antibodies and energy to your rotator cuff.
+Continued treatment with Soft Tissue Therapy will also deliver much-needed oxygen, nutrients, antibodies and energy to your rotator cuff.
 This will boost your own natural healing ability and speed up your time for recovery.

 Step 2 - Exercise Your Rotator Cuff